cloud-elements/devportal/docs/guides/element-mapper/common-resources/index.md

 With  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.common_resource}}">common resources</a>, you can <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.transformation}}">transform</a> data objects and fields provided by your vendors to a single, normalized resource at Cloud Elements.
 Common resources enable you to take advantage of our <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.one-to-many}}">one-to-many</a> integration approach by making API calls to a single resource that describes similar resources at all of your vendors.

+      {% include note.html content="Common resources are not available for elements in the Cloud Storage & Documents and Messaging hubs." %}

 __On this page__

 * [Example](#example)